Southwest High School (Minnesota): History

 Construction for Southwest High School began in 1938 and the building opened as a school in 1940, with the main entrance at Beard Avenue South and West 47th Street.
 The school drew 841 students from Minneapolis, Edina and Richfield its first year.
 Several additions were made to the original structure.
-The first - a second gymnasium and several new classrooms in an area later known as the "North" building - opened in 1956; additionally, Southwest became a 7-12 school that same year.
+The first—a second gymnasium and several new classrooms in an area later known as the "North" building—opened in 1956; additionally, Southwest became a 7-12 school that same year.
 The second was an entirely new building that became Southwest Junior High and was connected via a single hallway, opening in 1968; the new building containing another gymnasium, a new library, and a pool.
 With the new gymnasium in the "East" building, the gymnasium in the original structure was turned into a 700-seat auditorium.

 With the reorganization of Minneapolis schools in 1982, Southwest returned to just grades 9–12, with seventh and eighth graders going to Anwatin and Anthony Middle Schools.
 Most of the students who attended West High School were transferred to Southwest when it was closed the same year.

 In 1987, the International Baccalaureate Programme began at Southwest.
 Currently, all 9th and 10th grade students follow the IB Middle Years Programme curriculum.

 Also in 1987, Southwest High School was one of the first high schools in the country to stop using a Native American for its mascot and nickname.
 Its student body voted to change the nickname of the school from the Indians to the Lakers.

 In 1998–1999, the classrooms in the North building were enlarged to become science laboratories.
 This same renovation included more new classrooms, a new gymnasium floor, and bleachers.

-In 2006, a new equipment and weight lifting area was designed in the vocational end of the North building.
+In 2006, a new equipment and weightlifting area was designed in the vocational end of the North building.
 Over the next few years, the entire interior structure of the auditorium was removed starting with the concrete floor and ending with the new roof.
 The stage and part of the original gym floor, now the orchestra pit, are all that remain of the previous structure.
 A new audio-video control booth, catwalks, seating, and acoustic walls were added as well.

-In 2016, the Minneapolis school board approved a $47+ million renovation which would add a new building and let the school have space for 450 new students.
+In 2016, the Minneapolis school board approved a $47+ million renovation that would add a new building and let the school have space for 450 new students.
 The expansion was completed for the 2016–17 school year and added 20 new classrooms.
-The new 60,346 square foot building was constructed between the original east (Southwest Junior High building) and west buildings.
+The 60,346-square-foot building was constructed between the original east (Southwest Junior High building) and west buildings.
 As a part of the renovation, 12,400 square feet of the east building was demolished.
-The main offices of the school were moved to the new structure, and a large part of the 60,346 square foot building was the new 10,000 square foot lunch room.
-The renovation also included mechanical upgrades like air conditioning that classrooms in the school had never had before.
+The main offices of the school were moved to the new structure, and a large part of the building was the 10,000-square-foot lunchroom.
+The renovation also included mechanical upgrades like air conditioning that classrooms had never had before.